Finland's Fortum to sell Russian power assets by July - report

 Fortum said last month it would exit Russia, joining a long list of Western companies leaving the country over Moscow's invasion of Ukraine.

+Fortum's Chief Executive Markus Rauramo told Finnish business weekly Talouselama at the beginning of June that there were several potential buyers for its Russian power plants even before the war in Ukraine, and that more interested buyers from Russia and abroad had emerged recently.

+He cited the sale of two of Fortum's Russian power plants in 2016 and in 2021 as "proof of the interest" in them.

-Fortum's Russian unit operates seven thermal power plants for district heating.
-Uniper, in which Fortum owns 78%, also has five plants across Russia through its Unipro subsidiary.
+Fortum's Russian unit still operates seven thermal power plants for district heating.
+Uniper, in which Fortum has a 78% stake, also has five plants across Russia through its Unipro subsidiary.

 The views and opinions expressed herein are the views and opinions of the author and do not necessarily reflect those of Nasdaq, Inc.